Collaborating with our community in catchment restoration and water quality improvement for a sustainable future

 The United Nations has declared 2021–2030 the Decade on Ecosystem Restoration.
 This will be our inspiration to meet our carbon, biodiversity, ecosystem, water, and cultural heritage goals.

-Wanjuru (Wanyurr) Traditional Owners of the lower Russell River catchment are a coastal peoples - whose country extends from Wooroonooran National Park to the coast, and from Palmer Point (north) to Coopers Point (south).
+Wanjuru (Wanyurr) Traditional Owners of the lower Russell River catchment are a coastal peoples - whose country extends from Wooroonooran National Park to the Reef, and from Palmer Point (north) to Coopers Point (south).

-With traditional boundaries identified by language groupings, Wanjuru speak a dialect of Yidi and are also part of the Yidinjii (language group) nation that runs from north of Cairns to the Russell River (south) and the Atherton Tablelands (west).
+With traditional boundaries identified by language groupings, Wanjuru speak a dialect of Yidi and are also part of the Yidinji (language group) nation that runs from north of Cairns to the Russell River (south) and the Atherton Tablelands (west).